malala yousafzai has been accepted into oxford university

 The Nobel Peace Prize winner took to Twitter to announce her acceptance into the leading UK university.

 Congratulations are in order!
-Malala Yousafzai, Nobel Prize winner and inimitable activist, has been accepted into Oxford University.
+Malala Yousafzai, Nobel Prize winner and inimitable activist, has been accepted into the UK's Oxford University.
 From September, Malala will study Philosophy, Politics and Economics (PPE).
-Previous graduates of the course include the first female Prime Minister of Pakistan, Benazir Bhutto, and a long line of British MPs and Prime Ministers.
+Previous graduates of the course include the first female Prime Minister of Pakistan, Benazir Bhutto, and former UK Prime Minister David Cameron.

 Yesterday the 20-year-old tweeted "so excited to go to Oxford!!" after acing her A-levels.
-The Pakistani activist took A-Levels in history, maths, geography and religious studies.
+The Pakistani activist took the exam in history, math, geography and religious studies.
 She added that the admissions interview was the hardest of her life, though given Malala's track record of total fearlessness we imagine she breezed through it despite the nerves.

 With her unmatched bravery, there's no doubting Malala will be the model student — and then some.